Fünf Minuten Amerika

 Even earlier, Salten had been fascinated with technical innovations, like the radio, and the American efficiency.
 He visited Ford’s factory in Detroit and a slaughterhouse in Omaha and describes the mechanical killing of animals and recycling of used cars which proceeds on a conveyor belt, feeling both fascination and abhorrence.

 When it comes to prohibition of alcohol, Salten is very critical, even horrified of the young boozer girls.
 He saw that prohibition laws merely encourage people to drink because they wish to maintain their self-respect by defying a law that restricts private life.
 Similarly he criticizes the puritan laws against fornication which give rise to a double standard of morality.

 On several occasions, Salten also discusses the situation of the Black Americans.
 He deplores the racial segregation that he saw in Alexandria, Virginia and in Atlanta.
 Salten did have difficulties in identifying himself with the black race and he used old racial terminology of his era but he struggles to maintain an open mind.
 He called it America’s “original sin” that “Negroes” were deprived of equality despite their labour and cultural achievements.
 Similarly, he laments the Native Americans who were reduced to tourist attractions.

 Currently, Fünf Minuten Amerika has only been translated into Romanian in 1941 and into Finnish in 2016, the latter with notes and photographs appendix.

 Salten was not the only journalist to write a book about the 1930 tour.
 The Finnish journalist and diplomat Urho Toivola (1890–1960) published his account in 1932: Aurinkoista Amerikkaa.
-As Toivola testifies, Salten was greeted warmly wherever the delegation went because of the popularity Bambi, published in the United States in 1928.
+As Toivola testifies, Salten was greeted warmly wherever the delegation went because of the popularity of Bambi, published in the United States in 1928.